-Ditching the Discomfort: Working with Data will provide you with real-life experience on three key tasks that need to be achieved before you can start analyzing data: data collection, data preparation, and data cleaning.
+Ditching the Discomfort: Working with Data provides real-life experience on three key tasks that need to be achieved before you can start analyzing data: data collection, data preparation, and data cleaning.
 Just like when you are baking cookies, you have to get all the right ingredients collected, have your recipe handy, and make sure your baking area is clean before you can begin.

 Begin Your Data Journey and Ditch the Discomfort